francescogaffi/francescogaffi.github.io/_pages/teaching.md

 **Lecturer** at the University of Maryland:

+Spring semester 2025
+* STAT401: Applied probability and statistics II (section 0501)

+Fall semester 2024
+* STAT401: Applied probability and statistics II (sections 0301&0501)

 Spring semester 2024
-* STAT401: Applied statistics and probability II
+* STAT401: Applied probability and statistics II (section 0111)

 **Lecturer** at the University of Notre Dame: